storybookjs/builder-vite/README.md

 The code is a monorepo with the core `storybook-builder-vite` package, and examples (like `packages/example-react`) to test the builder implementation with.

-You need npm 7 or newer, because the project is organized as npm workspaces.
+Similar to the main storybook monorepo, you need yarn , because the project is organized as yarn workspaces.
 This lets you write new code in the core builder package, and instantly use them from the example packages.